Material Review Board: From Defect to Disposition to Repair Instructions

 A repair instruction that’s unclear or incomplete can result in rework of the repair itself — or worse, a safety issue that passes inspection.
 The instruction has to stand on its own: the person executing it may be on a different shift, at a different location, or have no direct access to the authoring engineer.

-Why This Documentation Is Hard to Write Well
+Why Is MRB Documentation Difficult to Write Consistently?

 Defect resolution documentation sits at the intersection of several pressures: